-- 3. Lead a group discussion by projecting and asking the following question: - What strategies can you use to avoid the risks and negative consequences of drinking, taking drugs, or gambling?
-Note for the person leading the activity: It can be a good idea to write down the answers on a whiteboard. - 4.
-To wrap up the second part of the activity, complete your group's list of strategies for avoiding the risks and consequences associated with drinking, drugs, and gambling by projecting all of the strategies from the last page of the Age 13-16 Activity onto the screen.
+- 3. Lead a group discussion by projecting and asking the following question: - What strategies can you use to avoid the risks and negative consequences of drinking, taking drugs, or gambling? - Note for the person leading the activity: It can be a good idea to write down the answers on a whiteboard.

+- 4. To wrap up the second part of the activity, complete your group's list of strategies for avoiding the risks and consequences associated with drinking, drugs, and gambling by projecting all of the strategies from the last page of the Age 17-24 Activity onto the screen. - 5.
+Option for taking it further: You could also break the group up into smaller groups to talk about the risks and consequences illustrated in the following scenarios.
+Then get everyone to come back together in a big group and talk about solutions for dealing with these types of situations to get everyone thinking about them and about ways of preventing the risks.